Sending in the Sentinels

 Trip she’d most like to repeat: Climate Sentinels because it was so different—there are other people going to the Himalayas, for example, she says—and had such potential for impact.
 “It was just us in the Arctic.”

 Most challenging trip: 2013 expedition in Pakistan.
 The Taliban attacked the group she was traveling with, killing 11 of the climbers.
-Adanin escaped by hiding behind a rock.
+Adjanin escaped by hiding behind a rock.
 “The biggest dangers and threats in/on mountains are humans.”

 Most educational trip: Her upcoming December trip to Puncak Jaya in East Indonesia to study one of the last tropical glaciers.
 “I’ve been climbing mountains for 20 years.
 Two years ago I learned about tropical glaciers, and they are all almost gone.”

-Feature photo: As a high-altitude mountain guide and researcher, Nina Adanin has conquered the tallest mountains on Earth, but her 2013 expedition up Pakistan’s Nanga Parbat was cut short by a deadly Taliban attack.
+Feature photo: As a high-altitude mountain guide and researcher, Nina Adjanin has conquered the tallest mountains on Earth, but her 2013 expedition up Pakistan’s Nanga Parbat was cut short by a deadly Taliban attack.